HughP/LinguisticsLibrarianList/README.md

 This is an _Awesome List_ for resources for Linguistics Librarians and Language Archivists.

 ####Purpose
 There is no association for linguistic librarians, and no open association for archivists who focus on language materials.
-This list exist as a resource from _linguists_ to _linguistics librarians_ to help facilitate better communication. **But** it is also a list for _archivists of language materials_ to be able to connect with archivists who deal with collections in similar mediums.
+This list exists as a resource from _linguists_ to _linguistics librarians_ to help facilitate better communication. **But** it is also a list for _archivists of language materials_ to be able to connect with archivists of other kinds of materials who deal with collections in similar mediums.

 _What is a resource?_ Not a language resource (like a grammar or a description of a specific language).
 This list avoids these specific kinds of resources.
 Rather for the purposes of this list, resources might be portals, or organizations, products (like special catalogues) or journals, mailing lists, re-occurring conferences, metadata specifications, file management tools,  etc. Which _linguistics librarians_ and _archivists focused on language materials_ will find helpful in the course of their work.
 In a way this list is designed for people in one academic decipline to be able to find out what is "normal" or "best practice" in another academic discipline.